EDIorg/data-package-best-practices/webpages/1_assemble.md

-- either links here, or in above, or unite the two sections.
+- either links here, or in above, or unite the two sections somehow.
 - - [Considerable amount of stuff from LTER can go here - mob
-- - Dataset design - (Type-specific recommendations)
+- - Dataset design - (Type-specific ? domain-specific? recommendations)
 - - Small tables and static datasets (possibly related to publication)
 - - Ongoing time series
 - - Streaming data